ailispaw/talk2docker/README.md

 ```

-You can find more examples of usage in [examples.sh](https://github.com/ailispaw/talk2docker/blob/master/examples/examples.sh).
+You can find more examples of usage in [examples](https://github.com/ailispaw/talk2docker/tree/master/examples).

 ### Configuration

 Talk2Docker uses a YAML file to configure a connection to Docker daemon.
 It locates `$HOME/.talk2docker/config` by default.
-If it does't exist, it will be created automatically as below.
+If it doesn't exist, it will be created automatically as below.

 ```yaml
 default: default